APPL 645 Personnel Assessment

 2. Pragmatic considerations

-v.
-Usefulness of findings
+Usefulness of

 1. Improved hiring benefits